eth-fabric/website/docs/research/raid.md

 For those unfamiliar, [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788) exposes the beacon block root to the execution layer.
 This allows smart contracts to access up to the last 8091 beacon block roots and use them to prove things about the consensus layer (e.g., validator 10 was the proposer and had 31.99 ETH at this slot).

 ![Beacon Block Header](/website/assets/images/beacon-block-header.png)
 Pictured above is the `BeaconBlockHeader` schema and the `beacon_block_root` is the Merkle root obtained by hashing the fields of the header as shown.
-Since the root is accessible on-chain, you can make claims about the state of the beacon chain and verify via smart contract.
+Since the root is accessible on-chain, you can make claims about the state of the beacon chain that can be verified via smart contract.

 To prove who the proposer was at a specific slot you can supply a contract with the `slot`, `proposer_index`, `state_root`, and `body_root`.
 The contract's logic would Merklize everything and compare the result with the `beacon_block_root` fetched via EIP-4788.
 Note we don't need to supply the `parent_root` as it is simply the `beacon_block_root` from the previous slot and can also be fetched via EIP-4788.
 To make more complicated claims about the beacon chain's state, you can similarly prove against the `state_root` or `body_root`, and then connect it back to the `beacon_block_root` as just described.